 How to secure our information?
 The first approach, used in the past, was based on hiding the object we want to keep safe.
-So an approach based exclusively on secrecy.
+This approach is based exclusively on secrecy.

 This method has several drawbacks.
 It is as if, for example, to live safe from thieves, we decided to build our home away in some secret location.
 Rather uncomfortable I would say.
-And then when someone has to come to visit us we should share this secret.
-And what about, if sharing this secret, eventually a thief would find out where our house is?
-We should move in another secret location.
+And then when someone wants to visit us we have to share this secret.
+And what about, if by sharing this secret, a thief could find out where our house is?
+We would have to move to another secret location.

 In the same way, building an algorithm to hide our information, whose strength lies exclusively in the secrecy of its implementation, has a short life and can hardly guarantee high levels of security.
 A short life because when you share it with someone else you risk its secrecy is broken.
 Moreover, it is not really safe because it was probably built by a small bunch of people.
 So it was not analyzed and tested widely.